alexgdebeer/GeothermalEnsembleMethods/README.md

 ### Slice
  - Check whether things are still working for this model after the repository refactor.
  - Use Matern fields, hyperparameters?
 Maybe just vary the lengthscale, not the standard deviations.
+ - Whiten everything properly.
  - Update level set function to Gaussian copula-ish ideas?
  - Think about inverse crimes (i.e. make a finder model.)
+ - Think about how the noise is generated.
+ - Change the units on the upflow to be divided by the volume of the block at the base of the model.
 ### Channel
  - Add feedzone locations.
  - Tune Robin parameter on Matern fields.